Every day I’m proving how much I never needed him (Chaque jour, je le prouve… Nunca le necesité)

 Every day with all the things, my list of things to do

-The hiring and the publicizing, the household repairs
+The hiring and the publicizing, the endless repairs

 All the things on my list, and more I do too

-Never stopping proving to the he’s that I never needed
+Never stopping proving to the he’s I never

 Not the first, not the second, nor the third, now on his way